 A. Eugene (Gene) Kohn currently serves as Founder and Chairman of Kohn Pedersen Fox Associates.
 In 1976, he founded KPF alongside William Pedersen and Sheldon Fox, based on a commitment to design excellence and built on collaboration and opportunities for young members of the firm to become future leaders.
-Gene served as Founder and the original President of KPF, developing its global strategy and shaping it into a world leader in all aspects of architectural practice.
-Gene is respected worldwide, not only for his over fifty year career as an architect, but also for his inspirational leadership qualities.
+Gene served as Founder and the original President of KPF, developing its global strategy, shaping it into a world leader in all aspects of architectural practice, and leading it to become the youngest firm recognized with the AIA’s Architecture Firm Award.
+Gene is respected worldwide, not only for his over sixty-year career as an architect, but also for his inspirational leadership qualities.
 He is highly regarded as an engaging public speaker and is sought after around the globe as a moderator, juror and keynote speaker on contemporary architecture.
-He has lectured at numerous universities and for professional organizations and institutions across the US and around the world.
+He has lectured at top-tier universities and for professional organizations and institutions across the US and around the world.

 Gene’s achievements have been recognized with numerous prestigious awards.
 He received The National Building Museum Chairman’s Award, The Skyscraper Museum Award, The Soane Foundation Honors, and the Alumni Award of Merit by the University of Pennsylvania—the highest university-wide award presented to alumni.
 He has also been recognized with the Wharton Real Estate Center’s Lifetime Achievement Award, the University of Pennsylvania - PennDesign Dean’s Medal of Achievement, the highest honor awarded by the institution, and the Ellis Island Medal of Honor.
+In 2019, Gene received the Kanter Tritsch Medal for Excellence in Architecture and Environmental Design, which honors architects who have changed the course of design history.
 He is an Executive Fellow of the Graduate School of Design at Harvard University—the first architect to be awarded the title.